cran/sistec/README.md

 ## Sigaa datasets

+Sigaa datasets can be partial or complete.
+These two formats can perform the comparison, but the partial doesn’t have information about “Campus” and “Cota”.

-To download the student’s data, go to your proper account on Sigaa and
+To download the partial Sigaa’s data, go to your proper account on Sigaa and follow:
-follow:

   - Access the panel “Consultas” inside Sigaa module.
   - Generate the report “Consulta geral discentes”.
   - Select the check box “Trazer informações em forma de relatório” e “Gerar csv”.
   - Select the filter “Campus” and other filter you desire.
-  - Selecionar o filtro “campus” ou outros filtros desejados.
   - Click on “Buscar” and download the file.

-Be sure that your data has the variables: “Matricula”, “Nome”, “Status,”Curso" and “CPF”.
+For the complete dataset, you have to download directly from the Sigaa database.
+Be sure that your data has the variables: “Matricula”, “Nome”, “Situacao Matricula”, “Curso”, “Cpf”, “Instituicao”, “ano\_ingresso”, “semestre\_ingresso” and “Cota”.

 ## Read files

-Load the sistec package and pass the folder path to `read_*()` functions. (**NOTE**: These datasets were generated randomly and do not represent the reality, it is just for example purpose).
+Load the sistec package and pass the folder path to `read_sistec()` and `read_rfept()` functions. (**NOTE**: These datasets were generated randomly and do not represent the reality, it is just for example purpose).

 ``` r